lemonfreshman/learn_command_lines_exercises/chapter_11/README.md

 Yes.

-mkdir tmp
 mkdir log
-cd log
-echo "this is the content of production.log" > production.log
+echo "this is the content of production.log" > log/production.log

-mv production.log ../tmp
+mv log/production.log /tmp
-cd ..
-cat tmp/production.log
+cat /tmp/production.log
 this is the content of production.log